AMRI-Lab/Diffusion-QSM/README.md

 ﻿# Diffusion-QSM
 This repo contains Matlab codes for generating input data and python codes for running Diffusion-QSM.

+Diffusion-QSM: diffusion model with time-travel and resampling refinement for quantitative susceptibility mapping

 ## Setup
 Our codes are built upon [guided-diffusion](https://github.com/openai/guided-diffusion), you may install the environment based on [guided-diffusion](https://github.com/openai/guided-diffusion).
 * STISuite 3.0